startrug/selenium-python-framework/README.md

 ## Run Automated Tests

 To run selected test without Allure report you need to set pytest as deafult test runner in Pycharm first (File > Settings > Tools > Python Integrated Tools > Testing).
 After that you need just choose one of the tests from "tests" directory and click "Run test" green arrow.
 There're 2 versions of test in each test file.
 In general test cases you can easily modify test inputs.
-Data-driven tests base on xlsx files from "utils" directory.
+Data-driven tests base on xlsx files from [utils](utils) directory.

 ## Generate Test Report